DCross99/croud/documentation/Solution Design.md

 ## Monitoring & Observability

 Easily setup via TF.
 We want this done before go-live as it means we can track adoption and identify potential bugs etc

+## Scalability

+By utilising Cloud Run services increasing scalability would be incredibly simple.
+The tool would require the initial users request id to be stored in the frontend UI.
+Which would be okay for an initial release, however on refresh this id could be lost and the user would not be able to download.

+Due to the way the IAP/Brand would be setup we could easily add the functionality of listing a selection of requests (last 5 etc) that the user has made irrelevant of refreshing pages.

+## CI/CD

+As we are deploying Cloud Run services I would strive to use cloud build to deploy our services to the GCP project.

+## Feedback & talking points for the interview:

+1. Sarcasm & Emojis in comments
+2. Utilising different models, switching out the model is incredibly easy, would like to spend more time researching to find an optimum model.
+3. Optimisations to the service, potential pitfalls e.g. location of loading the model, should likely be done via the lifespan of the service.
+4. DB -> assuming the account managers don't have technical ability would alter the way I would recommend storing the data.
+5. Some sites e.g. YouTube have likes/dislike counts on the comments, this should be utilised in the analysis.

+I would generally be comfortable with the majority of this project, especially the scraper & API service.
+I would want support on the frontend UI which I would look for in the other engineers, as well as getting feedback from the users for how they want the page to look.
+I would also want other engineers opinions on which models to use, a poor choice in model would quickly make this project redundant.